vaibhav12/assignment/README.md

 # assignment
+Use "git checkout pre-release" to get the project.

 Create Database name

-Change the databse name in .env file on root with username and password.
+Change the databse name in .env file on inside the root folder with username and password.

 "composer update" to install the vendor